 Well, I can’t bend myself into a pretzel anymore.
 And hope that I’m liked, or loved or accepted.

 The last time I walked by his house, we barely glanced at each other and said hello.
-He used to stand outside all the time, the unofficial mayor of Mercer Island.
+He used to stand outside all the time.
 But slowly over the last couple of years, that hasn’t been the case.
 That, or I’m not walking as frequently outside, which is definitely a possibility.

 It’s not as blue here in Seattle as people think.
 Our roots our red, and add in the economic boom these past 20 or so years, and you’ve got a whole lot of people sitting on a pile of money they do not want to share.